nl-hugo/kaggle-digit-recognizer/README.md

 ## Results

+See my results at the [submission](https://www.kaggle.com/hjanssen/results) page.

-The initial [submission](https://www.kaggle.com/hjanssen/results) yielded a result of 0.60786.
+1. The initial version with 100 train samples yielded a result of 0.60786
+2. After increasing the number of training set samples to 5000: 0.79214

 Improvements that I am planning to make: